the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

+(rr-checklist-for-code-review)=
 ## Checklist for code review process

-The following presents some possible checklists for both the coder and the reviewer, as part of a formal review process.
+This section presents some checklists for both the coder and the reviewer, as part of a formal review process.
+The reviewer checklists are split into two categories: one for the whole program, and one for individual files or proposed changes.

+The lists are created with a focus on good software engineering practice and are intended to be a source of inspiration.
+When assessing the checklists, it is recommended to consider to what extent the item mentioned is implemented.
+Some items on the lists may not apply to your project or programming language, in which case they should be disregarded.

+In all cases, the goal is to use your programming experience to figure out how to make the code better.

 ## Table of contents